-Effective the first day of the month following ratification, the Employer will pay to the Union \$1.28 for each hour worked by an employee covered by this Agreement for health and welfare benefits.
+(a) Effective July 1, 2020 the Employer will pay to the Union \$1.43 for each hour worked by an employee covered by this agreement for health and welfare benefits.
+This increase is specifically for adding an employee assistance plan (EAP) and orthodontic coverage and increasing the reimbursement for eye exams from \$65 to \$95.